Costa Cruises liner towed to Seychelles' main island

 While yachts have been seized in the past near Seychelles, pirates have yet to successfully hijack a cruise liner in the Indian Ocean.

-Costa was accused by some passengers of long delays and a lack of organization in the evacuation of the Costa Concordia.
+Costa was accused by some passengers of long delays and a lack of organisation in the evacuation of the Costa Concordia.

 That vessel’s Italian captain is under house arrest near Naples accused of multiple manslaughter and abandoning the ship.